RoyTuesday/tetrelementis/README.md

 ![old game board](/imgs/old-tetris-board.png)

-The upcoming tetrinimo preview also used div elements, and included a brief description of the chemical element the tetrinimo used.
+The upcoming tetromino preview also used div elements, and included a brief description of the chemical element the tetromino used.

 ![old game preview](/imgs/old-tetris-preview.png)

-More of the old version, here we can see the periodic table filling in with every new tetrinimo.
+More of the old version, here we can see the periodic table filling in with every new tetromino.

 ![old game periodic table](/imgs/old-tetris-table.png)